Top Ten Most Persuasive Speakers of All Time

 25 Jim Jones James Warren Jones (May 13, 1931 – November 18, 1978), better known as Jim Jones, was an American preacher who led the Peoples Temple between 1955 and 1978.
 In what he termed "revolutionary suicide", a term he took from the novel by the same name by Huey Newton, Jones and the members of his inner... read more

-Jim Jones had a radiating charisma and targeted people from a lower-socioeconomic background in hopes that their organization would bring prosperity and justice to the less fortunate under the name of religion.
-First they had good intentions in mind, but would later lean into socialism.
-Unfortunately drug abuse consumed his personality for the worst, leading him to take the wrong way.
-When people are in a disadvantaged background, they would most likely turn their heads into religion or other faith in desperation for a better living.
-Jim Jones was the perfect example who took full advantage of that which lead to the massacre of Jonestown by using fear to control his followers.
-You have to have a special kind of narcissism and charisma to attract even high profile political figures, and to convince people to live in your own delusions.
+When people are in a disadvantaged background, they are more likely to turn to religion or other faiths in desperation for a better living.
+Jim Jones was a perfect example of someone who took full advantage of that, leading to the massacre of Jonestown by using fear to control his followers.
+You have to have a special kind of narcissism and charisma to attract even high-profile political figures and to convince people to live in your own delusions.

 8Load More